 “Ghost the Musical” (July 31 – August 18)

-Based on Bruce Joel Rubin’s film, “Ghost” is a hilarious and romantic musical.
+Based on Bruce Joel Rubin’s film, “Ghost” is a romantic musical-thriller.
 After an untimely death, Sam learns that his lover, Molly is in grave danger.
-Hilarious and joyful antics ensue.
+Suspense, romance, and fantasy ensue.

 “Silent Sky” (August 21 – September 1)